AlgoMaster Logo

 Understanding the Problem

-First, the input string can have leading spaces, trailing spaces, and multiple spaces between words.
-Your output must have exactly one space between each word and no extra spaces at the beginning or end.
-So you can't just reverse the entire string and call it a day, because the spaces would end up in the wrong places.
+First, the input can have leading spaces, trailing spaces, and multiple spaces between words.
+The output must have exactly one space between words and no extra spaces at either end.
+Reversing the entire string is not enough, because the spaces would land in the wrong places.

-Second, the follow-up question asks whether you can solve it in O(1) extra space if the string is mutable.
-This is where the problem goes from "easy with built-ins" to "interesting algorithmic challenge."
-The key insight for the in-place approach is that reversing the entire string puts the words in the right order but each word is backwards, so you reverse each word individually to fix that.
+Second, the follow-up asks whether you can solve it in O(1) extra space when the string is mutable.
+The in-place idea is to reverse the entire string first, which puts the words in the correct order but spells each word backwards, then reverse each word individually to restore it.
+The sections below build up to this.

 Key Constraints:

-• s contains letters, digits, and spaces → No special characters to worry about.
-A "word" is simply any contiguous sequence of non-space characters.
+• s contains letters, digits, and spaces → A word is any contiguous run of non-space characters.
+There are no other delimiters to handle.

-• There is at least one word → We don't need to handle the empty result case.
+• There is at least one word → The result is never empty, so we do not need a special empty-output case.

 Approach 1: Split and Reverse (Built-in Functions)